Green Exercise: The Benefits of Being Active in Nature

 What About Virtual Nature?

 So, what about virtual nature — immersing ourselves in photographs, video, or soundscapes of the natural world?
-While it may help improve our mood, representations of nature can’t completely replace actual time spent in nature.
+While it may help improve our mood, representations of nature can’t completely replace actual outdoor exercise.

 Research suggests that it may not simply be the sights and sounds of nature that boost our mood.
 It’s the full combination of nature's sights, sounds, smells, and textures that affect our state of mind more strongly than a virtual replica.